mukesh897/dashboard/README.md

 ## Available Scripts

-In the project directory, you can run: npm install ( to install all the dependencies)
+In the project directory, you can run:
+### git clone git@github.com:mukesh897/dashboard.git
+Clones the repositry in your system

+### npm install
+Installs all the dependencies

 ### `npm start`

 Runs the app in the development mode.<br>